ennukee/djb_script_challenges/test3.md

   if turn == 0
-    recurse on the two situations where akshay picks the front or end compare these two, pick the instance that is more of a gain if ST[remaining_set] doesn't exist yet or larger > known state in ST:
+    recurse on the two situations where akshay picks the front or end compare these two, pick the instance that is more of a gain if ST[remaining_set] doesnt exist yet or larger > known state in ST:
       ST[remaining_set] = (gain, the move that resulted in larger) endif